Traditional Indian interiors & dining as you speed through storied Mughal backdrops

 The train departs from New Delhi on a weeklong tour of Rajasthan’s highlights, returning on the seventh day.
 Start with a tour of the Indian capital’s sights – including the monumental India Gate and the delightful Lotus Temple – before boarding.
-Overnighting in your cabin – details below – you’ll spend your days drinking in the state’s Mughal history.
+Overnighting in your cabin – detailed below – you’ll spend your days drinking in the state’s Mughal history.
 You’ll begin with a tour of Jaipur’s old city with its huddled pink buildings and elaborate temples all watched over by the imperious Amber Fort.
 Then, the tigers of Ranthambore National Park await along with the serene water palaces of Udaipur before you come to contrast Jaisalmer’s desert fort with Jodhpur’s grand palaces and sheer hilltop fortifications.
 Of course, no trip to India’s Golden Triangle would be complete without a visit to the Taj Mahal.

 On arrival, you’ll be greeted with everything from embossed stationery to essential toiletries as porters take care of your luggage and richly decorated elephants and entertainers regularly greet the train’s arrival.
 There are lounges throughout the train where you can enjoy a cold drink from the bar or mix with guests over a board game.
 There’s also a mailbox on board and – for speedier communication – a satellite phone is available.